ConstantRobotics-Ltd/ObjectDetector/README.md

 ## decodeAndExecuteCommand method

-**decodeAndExecuteCommand(...)** method decodes and executes command on object detector side (edge device).
+The **decodeAndExecuteCommand(...)** method decodes and executes command on object detector side (edge device).
 Method decodes commands which encoded which prepared with encodeSetParamCommand(...) and encodeCommand(...) methods and call setParam(...) or executeCommand(...) methods.
 The particular implementation of the object detector must provide thread-safe **decodeAndExecuteCommand(...)** method call.
 This means that the **decodeAndExecuteCommand(...)** method can be safely called from any thread.
 Method declaration:

 ```cpp
 virtual bool decodeAndExecuteCommand(uint8_t* data, int size) = 0;